-About Us
+About us

-The Hepatitis C Mentor and Support Group (HCMSG) was founded by two Hepatitis C patients.
-The founders joined forces in 2010 to ensure that Hepatitis C patients have access to information and support services
+Hepatitis C Mentor and Support Group (HCMSG) was founded in 2010 to ensure that anyone affected by Hepatitis C and/or living with both HIV and HCV have access to information and supportive services that will help them manage and overcome Hepatitis C with strength, dignity and fellowship.

 Ronni Marks, Founder and Executive Director